 After having tried out the Kindle, I decided that a fully-fledged tablet would be a more suitable choice thanks to its versatility.

-In this context, I have been using the Lenovo Tab M10 for over a year now and it doesn’t disappoint.
+In this context, I have been using the Lenovo Tab M10 for over a year now, and it doesn’t disappoint.
 It may not have the technical specs of an Ipad or Galaxy Tab S6 – but as a mobile library with a few apps – the Lenovo Tab does an excellent job.

 Some people ditch their wallets altogether in favor of a trendy phone case with card slots.
 I see a couple of problems with that.